bayyakkagaridivya/capstone-langchain-chatbot-starter/README.md

 - Follow the order of the user stories.
 - If you are stuck, take a careful look at the provided resources.
 If you are still stuck, ask a friend, AI assistant, or a mentor for help.
 - Read the user stories and tests carefully.
+- For our testing, we used the Quantum Computing dataset and encourage students to use different documents to create their knowledge base.